rathena/rathena/ai-autonomous-world/README.md

 - **Database Layer**
   - PostgreSQL 17.6 with 18 tables (7 AI-specific + 11 rAthena integration)
   - DragonflyDB 7.4.0 for high-speed caching
-  - Memori SDK integration for long-term memory
+  - OpenMemory integration for long-term memory
   - Dual-database architecture (PostgreSQL for persistence, DragonflyDB for caching)
   - Connection pooling and retry logic